 Add wooden craft sticks to the play dough for children to construct houses and other buildings.

+Add buttons, Barbie shoes, shells, toy animals, coins, and other small objects for the children to press into the play dough and make a variety of impressions.
 Children use the Barbie shoes to make footprints in the play dough.
 They can also use them as shoes for play dough people.

 Children flatten out the play dough and roll toy cars and trucks on it to make tire tracks.

 Provide brown play dough with pet food bowls and a bone cookie cutter.
 Children can roll the play dough into little balls for pet food.
 You could also add toy dogs and cats.

 Children make planets or the moon with play dough.
 Add small plastic astronaut figures and rocks for asteroids that children can crash into the moon.
 (The picture below shows white Model Magic painted gray, but the same could be done with regular play dough.)

 Place Easter grass in the bug boxes.
 Children make model bugs and put them in the boxes.